felixmclean/cuny-tracker/README.md

 ## How it works

-You can check a class's current availability anytime, or subscribe to get an email when it opens.
-A scheduler rechecks every tracked class every five minutes, and when a section goes from closed or waitlisted to open, it emails each subscriber with a one-click unsubscribe link.
+You can check a class's current availability and subscribe to get an email when it opens.
+A scheduler rechecks all tracked classes every five minutes, and when a class goes from closed or waitlisted to open, it emails each subscriber.
 Subscriptions and the latest scraped data are stored in Postgres.
 The scraper, scheduler, and web server all run in a single process.

 ```mermaid
 flowchart TD